 Depleted No. 5 Georgia, eager No. 7 Baylor meet in Sugar Bowl

-Kickoff Wednesday at the Mercedes-Benz Superdome in New Orleans is set for 8:45 p.m.
+Kickoff on Wednesday at the Mercedes-Benz Superdome in New Orleans is set for 8:45 p.m.
 ET.

 It was just a year ago when the Bulldogs entered their Sugar Bowl date against Texas as over a touchdown favorite, only to fall 28-21 in a game that really wasn't as close as the score would indicate.